 Even if you choose to invest in stocks, it is wise to invest a portion of your savings in a fixed deposit.
 It puts the safety of your investment first, and guarantees returns.
 Moreover, not only is it low-risk, it is also low-involvement.
 Once you open an FD, you don't have to constantly monitor it.

 Bajaj Finance offers excellent fixed deposits that you can consider.
-They check all the boxes when it comes to safety with high stability ratings, and come with a flexible tenor of 12–60 months.
+They check all the boxes when it comes to safety with high stability ratings, and come with a flexible tenure of 12–60 months.
 You can invest as little as Rs.
 25,000 and enjoy higher FD interest rates if you are a senior citizen.
 To calculate your FD returns, take a look at this handy FD Calculator.
 Apart from this, it offers several add-on benefits such as online access to your investment and easy application.

 Check FD Interest Rates